AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/04-deriving.rst

 .. note::

-  This is a general rule.
-There are traits that do not depend on fields which may allow you to skip this rule
+  Not always!

+  If a trait does not reference items, items do not need to derive trait

 -------------
 Orphan Rule
 -------------

-* You may implement a trait for a type only if you own the trait or the type
+* Implement a trait for a type only if you own the trait or the type

   * "Own" means: defined in your crate